OneSignal is the largest push notification and marketing automation service, sending 7+ billion daily notifications on 1+ billion devices.

 Documentation

-OneSignal's documentation was something everyone on the team contributed to, and was a critical part of our ability to be a free, self-service tool while offering free unlimited customer support.
-However, there were many issues with the documentation that needed addressing:
+OneSignal's documentation was something all the engineers on the team contributed to, and was a critical part of our ability to be a free, self-service tool while offering free unlimited customer support.
+The team had created a fantastic first take on a customer-centric developer experience, however there were still many issues that needed addressing as we scaled:

 In my time at OneSignal I did a nearly complete rewrite and redesign of documentation, making the following improvements:

-OneSignal's documentation is now are primary means for over 750,000 developers and marketers to setup and use OneSignal.
+OneSignal's documentation has been the primary means for over 1.2mm developers and marketers to setup and use OneSignal, and as of 2021 continues to use the core content and structure I established in 2017-18.
 During my time there, support burden did not significantly increase despite customers growing by ~8x.

 Other Work

-I did a lot of other work at OneSignal besides dashboard, marketing, and documentation, including all manner of early stage executive work like helping raise the Series A, customer support, user research, etc. One example is my work on our Series A deck, which I did all the design and much of the structure of:
+I did a lot of other work at OneSignal besides the above, including all manner of early stage executive work like helping raise the Series A, customer support, user research, building financial models, market and competitive analysis, etc that are not part of this portfolio.
+However I can share one example of my work on our Series A deck, which I did all the design and much of the structure of:

 I also designed a mobile app called Hang for use in our documentation, which was an example of the power of rich notifications.
 Hang is about helping friends find activities to do together.